 - Ninjatō (忍者刀)/Ninjaken (忍者剣)/Shinobigatana (忍び刀): A fictional sword similar to the katana, depicted as being a ninja's version of the weapon.
 It is usually straight-bladed, has a square guard, and is shorter than katana.
 Often it can hold small weapons in the hilt.
 Sometimes it is explained that the blade is of lower quality than a samurai's swords and cheaper to make, so it was used by ninja.
 Again, it's fictional, and never actually existed.
 In reality, if a ninja used a sword (given that they were spies and assassins, knives were naturally more common), it would simply be whatever he could get his hands on.

 - Bokken (木剣), or rather bokutō: A wooden sword used for training.
 It is typically modeled on the katana but can also be based on other swords, such as the wakizashi or the tantō.
-With the right training, it too was a deadly weapon (the legendary Miyamoto Musashi won his most famous duel with a bokken) and popular for ninja - after all, it's much easier (and cheaper!) to sneak a piece of wood around than sharp metal.
+With the right training, it too was a deadly weapon (the legendary Miyamoto Musashi won his most famous duel with a bokken).
 A bokken is often designed to match the length and balance of the real sword, but to be heavier.
 The added weight helps build up muscle tone in the arms while training.
 Modern martial artists often use bokken made of even denser wood than was available to real samurai.
-Bokken is erroneous reading for the kanji; the correct reading is bokutō as the kanji 剣 is read tō at the end of words.
+Bokken is erroneous reading for the Han characters; the correct reading is bokutō as the character 剣 is read tō at the end of words.

 - Shinai (竹刀): Not really a sword, but a flexible shaft of tightly tied bamboo splints that represents one in kendo to avoid injury.
 Still can be extremely painful and can give a serious injury if used wrong, since the flexible splints can transfer energy better than a solid object under some conditions.
 Which is why kendo also involves wearing padded "armor".